itatsmove/smovechallenge/challenges/bookingvalidation.md

 ```

-Your task is to design and implement an algorithm that takes a sequence of bookings as input, and returns a permutation that minimises the total number of relocations within the sequence.
+Your task is to design and implement an algorithm that takes a sequence of bookings as input, and outputs a _single_ permutation of the input that minimises the total number of relocations within the sequence.
 For example, given

 ```
    b1         b2        b3        b4